 If you try to invert, and it doesn’t work out, you have far less to be embarrassed about than those who are living in fear and allowing that fear keep them from trying in the first place.

-Getting Started with Inversions
+How to Get Started with Yoga Inversions

 Now that we have established why we are afraid of inversions, it’s time to conquer them.
 Here are some tips: